iamvictorblue/micro-1-final-project/README.md

 General Architecture

 In our project, the ESP32 microcontroller is connected to a 2-pin thermistor.
-We wanted to also use a DHT22, but our professor said no. Our own version of analogRead was then implemented.
+Our own version of analogRead was then implemented.
 The ESP32 is placed in the room where it will be connected to the internet which will connect to a remote cloud computer that has an MQTT Broker protocol.
 The Broker is used to retrieve data and send data to the RESTl API, which will give the phone  access to the data used in Siri.